Blog/Blog

 Starting NetBox

 Running NetBox as a docker container is a great way to spin up an instance quickly, especially for testing purposes.
 NetBox requires several programs to work together, each needing its own Docker container.
 So, the easiest way to run it is with Docker Compose.
-The NetBox community provides a working configuration in a GitHub repository here.
+The NetBox community provides a working configuration in a GitHub repository.
 Clone this repo and follow the README to get a local NetBox instance running.

 The basic steps look like this: